Smart and Skilled

 - 15 years old or over

 - no longer at school

 - living or working in NSW

-- an Australian citizen, Australian permanent resident, humanitarian visa holder or New Zealand citizen.
+- an Australian citizen, Australian permanent resident, New Zealand citizen, humanitarian visa holder, or an asylum seeker or refugee on one of the following bridging visas:

 The fee category that will apply to you depends on your eligibility and your individual circumstances.

 Generally, if you have not previously completed a Certificate I or higher you will pay a lower course fee, the first qualification fee, than someone who has previously completed a Certificate I or higher, who will pay the second qualification fee.
 However there are some scenarios, which are outlined in the Smart and Skilled Fee Administration Policy document (see below), where this does not apply.
 The first and second qualification fees are listed on course information pages.